 Resorts

 b.
-Hotels and motels dominated the U.S. hotels, resorts and cruise lines market with a share of 92.64% in 2021.
+Hotels dominated the U.S. hotels, resorts, and cruise lines market with a share of 77.33% in 2024.
 This is attributable to the increase in travel spending and the high demand for accommodation from business travelers and international tourists.

 b.
 Key factors that are driving the U.S. hotels, resorts and cruise lines market growth include rising domestic and international travel rates, high demand for accommodations, and enhanced consumer spending.